The boards in board games are really high quality, they are durable and look great. I wondered exactly what they are made from.

 The color of a board game board varies depending on what is made from.
 If it’s brown it is likely made from more paper and card fibers, if it is grey, it likely has been made with more cloth fibers.

 Wrapped around the board game board is a piece of thick, usually textured, paper.
 The wrap tends to go around the back of the game board and is often folded over the front to form a bordered edge on the playing surface.

 This is to make the board look more attractive (grey and brown cardboard doesn’t look that interesting) and to make it more durable.
-By glueing and sticking the paper to the board it helps to make the board more resistant to humidity changes.
+Gluing and sticking the paper to the board helps to make the board more resistant to humidity changes.

 The paper itself may be coated with something and feel a bit like plastic to help with durability and create a moisture-resistant barrier around the board in case you spill something on it.

-The textured paper comes in different colours such as black, or it could have a pattern on a it or some original artwork.
+The textured paper comes in different colors such as black, or it could have a pattern on it or some original artwork.

 The cardboard that board games are made from is too thick to go through a traditional printer.
 So the board design is printed onto paper and then mounted onto the board.

 The printing is done on an industrial scale using a method called offset printing.
 This is what is used to print newspapers too.

 You may have seen the big offset printing machines with huge steel rollers on TV.

 Paper is fed through these huge machines with big steel rollers on.
 Each roller puts a different color onto the paper like the colors in a printer at home – Magenta, Yellow, Cyan, and Black.